MicrosoftDocs/win32/desktop-src/WinHttp/using-winhttp-as-a-side-by-side-assembly.md

 The sample manifest below illustrates an application manifest that can be used for linking to WinHTTP.

-All attributes except "type" of the "<assembly&gt;<assemblyIdentity&gt;" must be modified as appropriate for your particular application.
-The same goes for the contents of the "<description&gt;" element.
+All attributes except "type" of the "<assembly><assemblyIdentity>" must be modified as appropriate for your particular application.
+The same goes for the contents of the "<description>" element.

-In addition, make sure that the "processorArchitecture" attribute of the "<dependentAssembly&gt;<assemblyIdentity&gt;" matches the "processorArchitecture" attribute of the "<assembly&gt;<assemblyIdentity&gt;".
+In addition, make sure that the "processorArchitecture" attribute of the "<dependentAssembly><assemblyIdentity>" matches the "processorArchitecture" attribute of the "<assembly><assemblyIdentity>".
 Below, for example, both are set to "x86".

 All values not specific to your application should take the forms shown below.